DDSNA/DND-Learn-SQL-and-Python/README.md

-# Dnd Learn SQL
+# Data Analysis Tools using SQL and Python for JSON via APIs
- We are trying to use SQL and Python as the basis for our EVE online operations.
+ We are trying to use SQL and Python as the basis for our online gaming operations.
  Any help or hints are welcome :)